patrickn/neaveynet-hugo/content/post/italy.md

 I was now 1 of 7, 4 bikes and a car, and after brief hellos and introductions we were heading out of Bari on the A14 in the general direction of Taranto.
 It was already starting to get dark and we hadn't gone far before stopping for something to eat near a small village called Casamassima.
 It was too late to continue so whilst the car and three passengers searched for a hotel or B&B, we decided to do a spot of wild camping.
 Only what seemed to be a quiet, secluded spot when we stopped soon turned out to be one of the busiest roads in southern Italy when trying to sleep.

 Early the next morning we continued en route to Taranto.
 We were just the 4 bikes and arranged to meet up with the car later.
 After riding solo for so long it was great to be in a group.
-We spent the next few days exploring southern Italy, from Taranto &nbsp;we followed the coast road around to Policoro where we rented a cabin near the beach for a night.
+We spent the next few days exploring southern Italy, from Taranto we followed the coast road around to Policoro where we rented a cabin near the beach for a night.

 Then it was across to the west coast and a town called Paola, before heading south to Reggio di Calabria to catch the ferry to Sicily.
 We were taking a relaxed pace, spending a few hours in the morning on the road then stopping for lunch on the beach and a mid afternoon swim, then a few more miles on the road before stopping for the night.